spearwolf/twopoint5d/README.md

 # @spearwolf/three-vertex-objects

-A collection of microlibraries in the shape of a monorepo.
+A collection of typescript&#x2011;based micro&#x2011;libraries in the shape of a monorepo.
 Most of these are centered around building 2.5D websites, demos and games with three.js and @react-three/fiber.
 Some of them are already quite stable, others are still experimental.

 ## Packages